 Set a spending plan and stick to it

 Once you know who's on your gift list, determine what you can afford.
 There are armies of marketing professionals working diligently to separate you from your hard earned money, so it is important to stick to your gift list and budget.
+Most credit and checking accounts feature online budgeting tools when you sign in, and you can maintain a simple budget spreadsheet that you update every time you buy to keep track of your expenses.
+Making a habit of updating your budget/spending list will help you be more aware of exactly how much you spend.

 Give gifts a homemade touch